24 Famous Hispanic Americans Who Made History

 Once called “one of the heroic figures of our time” by then-Senator Robert Kennedy, Cesar Chavez lived a life of service to justice and equal rights.
 As the first-generation American son of farmworkers in Arizona, he was drawn to a life of activism.
 After serving in the Navy in 1946, Chavez returned home and became a community organizer, first as a leader in the San Jose Community Service Organization (CSO), and then by establishing the National Farm Workers Association.
 Chavez led successful marches, strikes, fasts, and protests, and was inspired by peaceful resistance movements and leaders including Martin Luther King Jr. and Gandhi.
 His legacy lives on in Latinx and workers’ rights movements going on today.

 Carolina Herrera has created an iconic style and a highly successful global brand.
 As a young girl, Herrera would often sew dresses for her dolls.
 In 1980, she launched her own line at the suggestion of her friend, Diana Vreeland, who also happened to be the editor-in-chief of Vogue.
 Herrera has dressed some of the most prominent of stylish women, including First Ladies Michelle Obama, Laura Bush, and Nancy Reagan and many notable names including Kate Middleton and Karlie Kloss.
 She has broken many barriers for Latinas in fashion, including having been featured on the cover of Vogue seven times.
-In 2009, Herrera became a naturalized American citizen, putting her in good company with these other 25 famous people you didn’t know got American citizenship.
+In 2009, Herrera became a naturalized American citizen.

 Ruben Salazar was just an infant when his family immigrated to the United States from Ciudad Juárez, Mexico.
 He would go on to become one of the first Mexican-American journalists in mainstream media.
 His work was particularly significant because it highlighted the lives of Chicanos.
 Salazar was raised in El Paso and served in the army before becoming a journalist for the Los Angeles Times.
 In his career, he focused on injustices being done to those in the Chicano community.
 While covering a protest of the Vietnam War, the Chicano Moratorium in 1970, his life was cut short by a tear gas projectile thrown by the police.